William Nyuon Bany

-William Nyuon Bany (died 13 January 1996) was a Southern Sudanese politician who was also one of the founders of the Sudan People's Liberation Army (SPLA).
+William Nyuon Bany Machar (1930 – 13 January 1996) was a Southern Sudanese politician who was also one of the founders of the Sudan People's Liberation Army (SPLA).
 He was appointed third in command after John Garang and Kerubino Kuanyin Bol.
 While he worked as a commander of the SPLA he lived in Itang, a small Ethiopian town in the Gambela Region.
-In September 1992 he defected from the SPLA to join another faction under Riek Machar, but he rejoined the SPLA before he was assassinated on 13 January 1996.

 Early life

 Bany was a Nuer from Greater Fangak, South Sudan.
 He spoke Nuer, Arabic, Amharic, and some English.

 Army life

 When war broke out in a southern town of Bor, Bany served as a major in the Sudanese army in Ayot.
 He served as a commander in Sudan for a long time before he started a rebellion in 1983.

 Bany and Kerubino Kwanyin Bol were founding members of SPLA, before John Garang joined them.
 Bany was appointed the 3rd high-ranking Commander after Bol.
 Commander Salva Kiir was the 4th.
 Bany was also the Chief of Staff, a position later occupied by Commander Paul Malong Awan.